 June 27, 2018

-BLOOMINGTON, Ill. — In keeping with the increasingly diverse academic interests of students, Illinois Wesleyan University will offer four new majors and seven new minors, in addition to more than 80 majors, minors and programs currently available.
+BLOOMINGTON, Ill. — In keeping with the increasingly diverse academic interests of students, Illinois Wesleyan University will offer four new majors and six new minors, in addition to more than 80 majors, minors and programs currently available.

 Starting in the fall of 2018, students can declare themselves as any one of the following new majors: